 He is a prolific writer, publishing hundreds of articles on a host of issues, including health information technology, rural health care, professional liability, diabetes care and management, healthcare reform, Medicaid, Medicare and health care financing.
-He has been published in the Philadelphia Inquirer, Wall Street Journal, Chicago Tribune, Washington Post, Atlanta Journal-Constitution, Politico, Memphis Commercial Appeal, Kansas City Star, and many other publications.
+He has been published in the Philadelphia Inquirer, Wall Street Journal, Forbes, Atlanta Business Chronicle, Chicago Tribune, Washington Post, Atlanta Journal-Constitution, Politico, Memphis Commercial Appeal, Kansas City Star, and many other publications.

 He is a member of the American Society for Law and Medicine, the American Society for Pharmacy Law, the Georgia Chamber of Commerce, the American Society of Association Executives, the Georgia Society of Association Executives, and served on the Governmental Affairs Committee of the Georgia Chamber of Commerce.
 He was selected as a member of the Outstanding Young Men of America, Who’s Who of Business Leaders and Who’s Who of International Leaders.